-3.29 Woburn Sands is located at the junction of a number of significant routes.
+Woburn Sands is located at the junction of a number of significant routes.
 The High Street is a direct North-South route between Junction 14 of the M1/the Kingston Roundabout and Woburn/the A5 at Hockliffe, and Woburn Sands is also a direct link between the A5 and Junction 13 on the M1.
 Although there are alternative routes the town's location results in a considerable volume of through traffic.
 This inevitably causes congestion (particularly in the High Street where there are two pedestrian crossings) and makes parking difficult.
 The additional traffic flows arising from the development of the Strategic Land Allocation Area to the North have yet to be assessed.

-3.30 There are three bus routes serving the town:
+There are three bus routes serving the town:

-- Number 300 Woburn Sands Central Milton Keynes
+Number 300 Woburn Sands - Central Milton Keynes

-- Number 49 Bedford Leighton Buzzard
+Number 49 Bedford - Leighton Buzzard

-- Number 17 Bletchley Cranfield
+Number 17 Bletchley - Cranfield

-3.31 There is also a railway station which links Woburn Sands with Bedford and Bletchley.
+There is also a railway station which links Woburn Sands with Bedford and Bletchley.
 In mid-2012 the Government announced that the line would be significantly enhanced and linked to mainline services in both Bedford and Milton Keynes and, through Milton Keynes, to Oxford and Reading.
-It is proposed that, in the longer term, the line be electrified and carry more passengers and freight services.
-By 2019 the line will be carrying an extra two trains per hour; the longer term plans will be announced in the next couple of years.
-This enhancement will have a significant impact on Woburn Sands and is discussed in greater detail in para 6.51.
+It is proposed that the line be electrified and carry more passengers and freight services.
+Network Rail is currently working up the details and these will be published in 2013.
+This enhancement will have a significant impact on Woburn Sands and is discussed in greater detail in para 6.10.2.

-4. The Planning Policy Context
+4. The Milton Keynes Context